The Community Recognizes a Special Place

 Community Support Continues

 We have conducted public outreach through press releases, media interviews, presentations to service clubs and attending information kiosks at farmers’ markets and community fairs and events in the Creston Valley.

-In 2019 we signed-up more than 400 new members!
+As of November 2020, we have 1,000 Members!
 Membership is free right now.
 Every membership sends a message to our donors that environmental education and a new Discovery Centre is important and widely supported.

 We are in the process of conducting a mailout to people throughout the region, asking for support and offering free memberships.